vuorinem/aspnet-aurelia-webpack-skeleton/readme.md

 This is a SPA skeleton application for developing on Aurelia with ASP.NET Core server, using Webpack as the module / asset bundler.

 The main focus is in the developer experience when using Visual Studio.

-It supportts different development workflows depending on user preferences and available tools.
+## Preparing

+Run `dotnet restore` to install .NET Core libraries

+Run `yarn install` or `npm install` to install JavaScript libraries

-## Usage
+## Development

-### Traditional

-Build & Start from VS every time when making changes.

-### Watcher

-Build & Start from VS once and start ```watch``` script on the background (using either command line or [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NPMTaskRunner)).
-Application will automatically re-build when making changes, so refreshing the browser will show them.

-### Dev Server

-Run ```start``` script (using command line or Task Runner).
-Changes will automatically show up in the browser without refresh, using Hot Module Replacement.
+You can start the application directly from Visual Studio.

+HMR (Hot Module Replacement) support uses [JavaScriptServices](https://github.com/aspnet/JavaScriptServices) and is configured by calling `UseWebpackDevMiddleware`.

 ## Publishing

-A separate webpack configuration will be used for publishing optimised output and separate css file for production.
+A different webpack configuration will be used for publishing optimised output and separate css file for production.
 This is run automatically when publishing from VS.

 ## Technology choices

-- ASP.NET Core 2.0
+- ASP.NET Core 2.1
 - Webpack 4
 - Aurelia
 - Typescript